The Extraordinary Adventures of Ordinary Boy is a three-part book series written by William Boniface parodying comic book superheroes.

 - Alliterative Name: Comrade Crunch.

-- Brought Down to Normal: The plot of The Great Powers Outage.
+- Brought Down to Normal: The plot of The Great Powers Outage involves The Red Menace taking everyone's powers by depriving them of the potato chips that empower everyone.

-- Cloudcuckoolander: With the exception of a few, practically everyone in Superopolis has shades of this, but especially the Commune for Justice, a group of villainous hippies.
+- Cloudcuckoolander: The Commune for Justice, a group of villainous hippies.

 - Department of Redundancy Department: The New New Crusaders.